rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 }
 ~~~

 The Deno runtime knows how to contact jsr.io and use it to retrieve the module requested.
 By default it picks the current stable version.
-In our case that is v1.0.18.
-Deno updates happen pretty steadily in 2025.
-When you try this a month from now it'll probably be a different version number.
+In my case that is v1.0.18.
+Deno updates happen pretty steadily through out the year.
+When I try this a month from now it'll probably be a different version number.

 Now that Deno is setup, I need to write my first prototype static web server.